cac-t-u-s/cac-t-u-s.github.io/pages/global-variable.md

 <img src="global-variable_img/global-create-name.png">

-The value is set using the optional inpt of the box:
+The value is set using the optional input of the box:

 <img src="global-variable_img/global-set.png">
 <img src="global-variable_img/global-set-chord.png">